mrismanaziz/Reforestation/README.md

-## How do you make holy water?
-You boil the hell out of it.
+## Who is the coolest Doctor in the hospital?
+The hip Doctor!